ng-Classic/ng-classic/aio/content/guide/dependency-injection-providers.md

 <code-example path="dependency-injection/src/app/providers.component.ts" region="EvenBetterLogger"></code-example>

-Angular ClassicDI knows how to construct the `UserService` dependency, since it has been configured above and is available in the injector.
+Angular Classic DI knows how to construct the `UserService` dependency, since it has been configured above and is available in the injector.

 ### Alias providers: useExisting